CumulusNetworks/DUE/templates/example/README.md

 **NOTE** DUE parses these README.md files looking for lines that start with Create to use in the command line help.
 You'll want to make sure your template follows this convention.

-Create default Debian EXAMPLE with: ./due --create --platform linux/amd64    --name example-debian-12       --prompt ExD12        --tag example-debian-12       --use-template example           --from debian:12                             --description "Debian 12 example"
+Create default Debian EXAMPLE with: ./due --create --platform linux/amd64    --name example-debian-12       --prompt ExD12        --tag example-debian-12       --use-template example           --from debian:12                             --description 'Debian 12 example'

 ### Explanation of the Debian example  above:
   * Use a Debian 12 image